 It’s a good idea to get tested for the most common STDs, including chlamydia and gonorrhea, whenever you get tested.
-If you’re experiencing specific STD symptoms, you may want to disclose that to your doctor or contact at a testing center, but a lot of STDs have symptoms that overlap or can be confused for other things, so it’s best to get tested for any possible cause of the symptom(s).
+If you’re experiencing specific STD symptoms, you may want to disclose that to your doctor or contact at a testing center.
+A lot of STDs have symptoms that overlap or can be confused for other things so it’s best to get tested for any possible cause of the symptom(s).

 The CDC also offers specific recommendations for certain populations:

 - All adults and adolescents ages 13 to 64 should get tested for HIV at least once.
 HIV testing should continue to be a part of your regular testing routine if you engage in behaviors that could put you at risk for HIV transmission, such as having unsafe sex or using intravenous drugs with shared needles.

 - Sexually active women 25 years and younger should be tested for gonorrhea and chlamydia yearly.
 Women over 25 years with risk factors (new or multiple sex partners or a sex partner who tested positive for a STD) should be tested for gonorrhea and chlamydia yearly.